-This morning, you started your routine as you usually do, pulling up to your favorite café and ordering an iced coffee.
-Then you got really busy with work and totally forgot about your beverage until well into the afternoon.
+This morning, you started your routine as usual, pulling up to your favorite café and ordering an iced coffee.
+Then you got busy with work and forgot about your beverage until late afternoon.
 Is your iced coffee still drinkable?

 Iced coffee can go bad if you don’t drink it soon after buying it.
 By stashing it in the fridge, you can get several more hours, even up to 24 hours (in the case of bottled store-bought iced coffee), out of your beverage before you’d have to dump it in the trash.

 What is the lifespan of an iced coffee you buy at Dunkin’ Donuts versus a bottled Starbucks iced coffee?
 In this article, that’s exactly what we’ll explain, so make sure you keep reading!

 Does Fresh Iced Coffee Go Bad?

 Every morning, you walk into Starbucks or Dunkin’ and put in the same order: one iced coffee with milk.
 Unlike those with hot beverages, you can enjoy the caffeinated goodness of your iced coffee the moment the barista hands it to you.

 Yet when you inevitably stop sipping–such as when your boss slams a huge report on your desk with a deadline of EOD today–what happens to your iced coffee?
 Is it still considered edible a few hours after you bought it?

 Perhaps, but it will have started to melt if all the ice isn’t already gone.
 The beverage’s temperature will also have come down significantly, leaving you with lukewarm coffee that’s far from tasty.

 If you know that you won’t get to your cold drink for a while, you need to stash it in the fridge.